daveRendon/wikiazure-podcast/_posts/2020-01-28-episode-09-azure-spring-clean.md

 For this <a href="https://twitter.com/search?q=%23AzureLateShow&src=typeahead_click" target="_blank">#AzureLateShow</a>podcast episode, I interview a Microsoft MVP Joe Carlyle to discuss about his journey as MVP and the Azure Spring Clean initiative.  </p>

 <p>
-Azure Spring clean includes community driven articles that highlight best-practises, lessons learned, and help with some of the more difficult topics of Azure Management
+Azure Spring Clean includes community driven articles that highlight best-practises, lessons learned, and help with some of the more difficult topics of Azure Management
 </p>